Back to guidesFuneral costs and pricing

 National providers (Willed, Bare Cremation, Salvos Funerals) may operate in some regional WA areas, but their coverage maps should be checked directly.
 Transport surcharges for regional areas can add $2 to $7.50 per kilometre to the base price.

-Choose direct cremation.
+Direct cremation versus burial.
 The gap between direct cremation ($2,788 to $4,160) and a burial with cemetery fees ($13,500+) is substantial in WA.

-Use the bank funeral exception.
-Most major Australian banks will pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+The bank funeral exception.
+Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+See paying for the funeral before probate.

 Frequently asked questions